mrVanDalo/terranix-website/documentation/getting-started.markdown

 ### Create a Server

-To apply your configuration, we will generate a json file in terraform json format.
-After that we run terraform to apply theses changes.
+Next lets generate a json file in terraform json format and run terraform apply to let terraform do it's magic.

 ```shell
 terranix > config.tf.json && terraform init && terraform apply
 ```

 ### Destroy a Server

+cleaning everything up is the job of terraform, just run :

 ```shell
 terraform destroy